 - Everyone Meets Everyone

 - Non-Gameplay Elimination: Katie Price quit after being chosen for seven bush tucker trials in a row.
 Freddie Starr was pulled out after an allergic reaction in a bush tucker trial.
+In the 2014 series Craig Charles left when his older brother died of a heart attack while he was doing it.

 - Voted off the Island: At the start of the series, the public vote on who should undergo trials.
 A week in, this switches to voting to keep their favourites in camp.
 The phone voting pays for the show.